mykcryptodev/log-a-dog/docs/LEADERBOARD_MIGRATION.md

    - Groups all addresses belonging to the same FID together
    - Shows the total count across all addresses
    - Falls back to grouping by address for users without FID
+   - Only counts dogs whose attestations were marked as valid

 ## Benefits